Hauora Arotahi - Māori health areas of focus

-We'll be seeking community input to this work until early 2018.
+We'll be seeking community input to this work until June 2018.
 We welcome the opportunity to participate at a hui in your community to listen and get input from whānau.

 You can also provide feedback to us on this work at any time.